KrishnaGarg04/FaceRecognition/READme.md

 - PCA extracts essential face features with minimal data loss.
 - Future improvements: **Deep Learning (CNNs), LDA for better classification.**

-🚀 **Developed by Krishna Garg**

----

-Download and use this README for your project!